Your super can help fund your life after work, and you get to decide how.

 - your age

-- the taxable components, and
+- the taxable component of your super, and

 Key actions you can take

-- Talk to your super fund or licensed financial adviser to discuss your options for when you retire.
+- Talk to your super fund or registered financial adviser about your options.